Antonio-III/obsidian-notes/Movies.md

 (3) In any scenario, MC says he hasn't changed anything, but the future did.

+(4) MC is a moron.
+He forgets key details that were just mentioned in the last episode.

 Also, 1 of his friends die in the present after going back to the present, cumulatively.

 S1: His friend dies (He accomplished his latest goal and went into the present).